patondev/empirica-guide/chocolatey/README.md

 ![Checking](6.png)

-7. This step is *optional*, but It's good to turn off any firewall or AV right now.
+7. This step is *optional*, but it's good to turn off any firewall or AV right now.
 It's proven that, they are able to interfere this process.
 Go to firewall and turn it off.

 ![Firewall turned off](7.png)

 8. Choose the path where you want to install the experiment.
 In this case, I would be using `C:\Users\Default`.
-As stated on https://empirica.ly/docs/quick-start.html.
-We can issue this commands
+Issue these commands, as stated on https://empirica.ly/docs/quick-start.html

 ```
 npx create-empirica-app my-experiment